trzsz/iterm2/README.md

 - Ensure you enable the Python API: https://iterm2.com/python-api-auth.html

-### Installing the plugin into iTerm2

-1. Install your program into your local PATH (for example running `go install`)
-2. `go get marwan.io/iterm2/cmd/goiterm`
-3. `goiterm install <bin>`
-4. From any iTerm window run "cmd+shift+o" and look for `<bin>.py`.

 ### Progress

 This is currently a work in progress and it is a subset of what the iTerm2 WebSocket protocol provides.

 I don't intend to implement all of it as I am mainly implementing only the parts that I need for daily work.

 If you'd like to add more features, feel free to open an issue and a PR.